tammyzhang-1/playful-plants/design-plan/design-journey.md

 - Fixed margin inconsistencies in sketch 2 by aligning everything in an entry to the left
 - REVISION: add fourth textbox for a place to input hardiness zone data
+- REVISION: put add form under toggle to expand, since it may be distracting to have the whole form at the top of the page when Tim wants to view entries instead of add new plants

 6. Details page for administrators on desktop